proudparrot2/artclass-test/README.md

 ## Repo

-This is the Artclass Site v4 repository the will include the most features and other stuff.
+This is the Artclass Site v4 repository.

 ## Tools: